Dogs are Unavoidable but You Can Coexist Peacefully!

 Staying Safe Around Unfamiliar Dogs Is Easier than You Think!

-Should you feel overwhelmed by a fear of animals, you’re far from alone.
-Animal phobias are among the most common phobias, and cynophobia (fear of dogs) is one of the most widespread.
-This guide will help you stay safe around unfamiliar dogs by recognising dog behaviour, helping you understand triggers of cynophobia.
-Additionally, this guile will also show you how several types of therapy can help you with your symptoms of cynophobia.
+Morever, this guide will also help you understand the triggers of cynophobia.
+Additionally, this guide will also show you how several types of therapy can help you with your symptoms of cynophobia.
 This includes using relaxation techniques to stay calm even if the dog does something unexpected.

+Animal phobias are among the most common of all phobias, and cynophobia (fear of dogs) is one of the most widespread.
+Should you feel overwhelmed by a fear of animals (a full list of which can be found here), you’re far from alone.
 If you have severe fear, you may want to talk to Creature Courage, or other specially trained professionals to diagnose and treat your animal phobia, and to discuss management and treatment, such as exposure therapy or cognitive behaviour therapy (CBT).
 Most dog phobias can be overcome in as little as just one day!

 Recognising the Body Language of Dogs: Signs of Friendliness vs. Caution